nlholm/docker-demo-documentation/docker-demo-documentation.md

 We each worked approximately 20 hours on the project during the week of 24 - 30 November, 2025.

-# Installing Docker in Debian Bookworm64
+# Installing Docker on Debian Bookworm64

 First, we installed Docker manually on a clean Debian Bookworm64 virtual machine running in Vagrant.
 The environment came pre-installed with wget, curl, gnupg2, micro, and the Salt Master.
 We also added bash-completion to the VM.